sfu-dhil/ceww-docs/source/install.rst

 10. Configure the web server.
 The application's `web/` directory must be accessible to the world.
 Symfony provides `example configurations`_ for most server setups.

 11. The documentation module should be built seperately.
-You need to be Sphinx already installed.
+You need the Sphinx to be already installed.
 Check the `DHIL Documentation Guide`_ for more information.

 Navigate to the 'ceww/docs' directory in the command line and type: